SystemsApproach/ops/lifecycle.rst

 (CD)—expanding on the high-level introduction presented in Chapter 2.
 The key thing to focus on is the Image and Config Repos in the middle.
-They represent the “interface” between the two halves: CI produces Docker Image and Helm Charts, storing them in the respective Repositories, while CD consumes Docker Images and Helm Charts, pulling them from the respective Repositories.
+They represent the “interface” between the two halves: CI produces Docker Images and Helm Charts, storing them in the respective Repositories, while CD consumes Docker Images and Helm Charts, pulling them from the respective Repositories.